jeffprat/BEapi/README.md

 # 6. Licensing

 The version on github is an *evaluation version*.
-Reveal with work only within one week of performing Hide.
+Reveal will work only within one week of performing Hide.
 Besides evaluating the product you cannot distribute or otherwise use it.